pjmapalo/BOOTCAMP-PROJECT/README.md

-# GLOBAL SERVICE AGREEMENTS PERFORMANCE DATASHEET #
+# GLOBAL SERVICE AGREEMENTS PERFORMANCE REVIEW #
 Our company does not have a clear way to see which service agreements make money and which ones create financial risk.
 This lack of visibility makes it harder for teams to make informed decisions about pricing, renewals, and where to focus resources.

 ## PROBLEM STATEMENT
 Which Region has service agreements that are profitable, which are losing money, and where should we take action.
-Which agreements are about to expire and require customer focus.
+Which agreements are about to expire and mostly which require customer focus.

 ## BUSINESS OVERVIEW